-If you have a chronic and disabling condition and lose access to your specialist because we:

-- terminate our contract with your specialist for other than cause; - drop out of the Federal Employees Health Benefits (FEHB) Program and you enroll in another FEHB program plan; or - reduce our Service Area and you enroll in another FEHB plan;
+- If you are seeing a specialist and your specialist leaves the Plan, call your primary care physician, who will arrange for you to see another specialist.
+You may receive services from your current specialist until we can make arrangements for you to see someone else. - If you have a chronic and disabling condition and lose access to your specialist because we: - terminate our contract with your specialist for other than cause; - drop out of the Federal Employees Health Benefits (FEHB) Program and you enroll in another FEHB plan; or - reduce our Service Area and you enroll in another FEHB plan;